mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Elliptical Dab: Angle
 ^^^^^^^^^^^^^^^^^^^^^
     Sets the angle of the brush dabs.
-Gives best results for brushes with a low ratio and a direction filter, and allows for strokes akin to a calligraphic pen.
+Gives the best results for brushes with a low ratio and a direction filter, and allows for strokes akin to a calligraphic pen.

 Elliptical Dab: Ratio
 ^^^^^^^^^^^^^^^^^^^^^